 Sepoi Island: 5-23 meters (15-78 feet), volcanic boulders, coral heads, down to a sandy bottom, lobsters, Napoleon wrasses, schools of barracuda, yellow amberjacks, southern currents on occasion make for good drift diving, experienced level

-Marine Park: 8-15 meters (25-50 feet), 10-15 boats sunk as artificial reefs linked together with a line, lionfish, scorpionfish, blue spotted stingrays, lots of macro critters, little current, good night dive, all levels
+Marine Park: 8-15 meters (25-50 feet), 10-15 boats sunk as artificial reefs linked together with a line, lionfish, scorpionfish, blue-spotted stingrays, lots of macro critters, little current, good night dive, all levels

-Soyak Island: 10-16 meters (35-54 feet), boulders with lots of soft corals, a variety of hard corals, sea whips and large coral heads, huge Napoleon wrasses, batfish, emperors, titan triggergish, parrotfish, angelfish, turtles, all levels
+Soyak Island: 10-16 meters (35-54 feet), boulders with lots of soft corals, a variety of hard corals, sea whips and large coral heads, huge Napoleon wrasses, batfish, emperors, titan triggerfish, parrotfish, angelfish, turtles, all levels

 Soyak Wreck (Sawadee Wreck): 20-32 meters (68-107 feet), two Thai fishing boats at 22 and 30 meters (73 and 100 feet), thick cover of soft corals, rich habitat for macro life and fish including nudibranchs, stonefish, frogfish, jacks, fusiliers, yellowtail barracuda, pufferfish, batfish, emperors, Napoleon wrasses, titan triggerfish, parrotfish, little current, experienced level

-Chebeh Island: 10-30 meters (35-100 feet), volcanic rocks, canyons and swim throughs, a cavern with glassfish, yellowtail fusiliers, batfish, angelfish, barracudas, manta rays, whale sharks, big sea fans, soft corals, anemones, strong current possible, experienced level
+Chebeh Island: 10-30 meters (35-100 feet), volcanic rocks, canyons, and swim-throughs, a cavern with glassfish, yellowtail fusiliers, batfish, angelfish, barracudas, manta rays, whale sharks, big sea fans, soft corals, anemones, strong current possible, experienced level

-Tiger Reef: 5-25 meters (15-83 feet), submerged reef rich in hard and soft corals, sea fans and whips, crinoids, overhangs, huge rocks, white eyed morays, barracudas, napoleon wrasses, soldierfish, fusiliers, surgeonfish, trevallies, rainbow runners, nudibranchs, eagle rays, nurse, whitetip reef, guitar and whale sharks, strong currents possible, careful planning of entry and exit points is necessary, experienced level
+Tiger Reef: 5-25 meters (15-83 feet), submerged reef rich in hard and soft corals, sea fans and whips, crinoids, overhangs, huge rocks, white-eyed morays, barracudas, napoleon wrasses, soldierfish, fusiliers, surgeonfish, trevallies, rainbow runners, nudibranchs, eagle rays, nurse, whitetip reef, guitar and whale sharks, strong currents possible, careful planning of entry and exit points is necessary, experienced level

-Magicienne Rock: 10-21 meters (35-70 feet), rocky pinnacle from 8 meters (25 feet), with surrounding plateaus of coral, lots of reef fish, rainbow runners, barracudas, big manta rays, leopard and whale sharks, surface chop is possible, experienced level
+Magicienne Rock: 10-21 meters (35-70 feet), rocky pinnacle from 8 meters (25 feet), with surrounding plateaus of coral, lots of reef fish, rainbow runners, barracudas, big manta rays, leopard and whale sharks, some surface chop is possible, experienced level

 Tioman Island Photos